 If your baby or small child doesn't handle formula milk very well, it may be something else altogether.

-Some of the symptoms of lactose intolerance and milk allergy are common in babies for other reasons, so it can be tricky to work out what's causing the problem.
+Some of the symptoms of lactose intolerance, milk protein intolerance and cows’ milk allergy are common in babies for other reasons, so it can be tricky to work out what's causing the problem.

 It may be reflux.
 This is when your baby brings milk back up during or after a feed.
 Most babies bring milk back up sometimes, but for some babies, it can happen a lot and be painful.
-It can give them tummy ache, make them feel uncomfortable, and make it harder for them to feed and gain weight.
+It can cause them to arch while feeding, make them feel uncomfortable, and make it harder for them to feed and gain weight.

 It may be colic.
 This is when the baby cries a lot and you can't work out why.
-Colic can make babies grizzly and give them windy tummies, which can also be symptoms of an allergy or intolerance to milk.
+Colic can make babies fussy and gassy, which can also be symptoms of an allergy or intolerance to milk.

-If your baby or child is having any problems with feeding, isn't putting on weight, or is showing any other symptoms you are concerned about, go to the GP.
+If your baby or child is having any problems with feeding, isn't putting on weight, or is showing any other symptoms you are concerned about, talk to your pediatrician.
 They can help figure out what the problem is and how to fix it.